qnx-ports/build-files/ports/rust/README.md

 + 1.82.0 on QNX 7.1.0

 ## Compile Rust toolchain for QNX 7.1 on a Linux host
-Currently rust compiler officially supports QNX 7.1 as a target, but since it's on Tier 3, we will need to compile to compiler ourselves.
+Currently rust compiler officially supports QNX 7.1 as a target, but since it's on Tier 3, we will need to compile the compiler ourselves.

 You'll first need `rustup` installed.
 Check https://rustup.rs for the latest instruction.
 When the setup script asks just use the default target for your platform.